If you have ever tried solving a Classification task using a Machine

 - Get predictions from your model;

-In the Precision case, the metric value interpretation is
+In the Accuracy case, the metric value interpretation is more or less

 straightforward.
-If you correctly classify more True Positives, it
+If you are getting more correct predictions, it

-results in a higher Precision score.
+results in a higher Accuracy score.
 The higher the metric value, the

 better.
 The best possible value is 1 (if a model got all the predictions